 Fruit Dehydration

-Basics and Equipment - Pt 1
+Basics and Equipment - Part One

-Dehydrating fruit has been around for centuries — and it’s still one of the smartest ways to preserve nature’s goodness today.
+Dehydrating fruit has been around for centuries - and it’s still one of the simplest, smartest ways to preserve nature’s goodness today.

 Complete Guide to Fruit Dehydration